nvim-neorg/neorg/README.md

 ## 🥡 Modules

-As you saw previously, we loaded `core.defaults` and recommended that you load `core.norg.dirman`.
+As you saw previously, we loaded `core.defaults` and recommended that you load `core.dirman`.
 As you probably know those are modules.
 But what are they, exactly?

 Modules are basically isolated bits of code that provide a specific subset of features.
 They can be docked into